4 Cooperative Agents

 Tooltip Text

-Exercise
+Exercise 4.8

 Take the iterated prisoner’s dilemma with two players.
 In this setup, they play some number of games of the prisoner’s dilemma together and then go through a step of reinforcement learning over the full history of observed behaviour.
 First imagine that both agents use a standard reinforcement learning algorithm like proximal policy optimization or Q-learning.
 Do you expect the agents to learn to cooperate?
 Explain your intuition.
 Now imagine that the RL algorithms of both agents are modified to take into account what the other will learn from the data from one step of standard RL.
-Now what do expect from the agent’s policies?
+Now what do you expect from the agent’s policies?

 Tooltip Text